Whether you’re a seasoned travel writer or just trying to give good directions to a place, knowing where you’ve been can be critical.

-The first number is the latitude (north or south direction) – 0 being the equator, 90 being the north pole, and -90 being the south pole.
+The first number is the latitude (north or south direction.)
+0 is the equator, 90 is the North Pole, -90 is the South Pole.

-The second number is the longitude (east or west direction) – 0 being the prime meridian which runs through Greenwich, England.
+The second number is the longitude (east or west direction.)
+0 is the prime meridian which runs through Greenwich, England.

 While the Earth isn’t a perfect sphere, we still measure longitude and latitude with degrees.
 In this system, 0 degrees latitude and 0 degrees longitude equals a point on the equator in the South Atlantic Ocean, about 550 kilometers south of Accra, Ghana: